 5.1.1 You must register to use the Services.
 You have the choice between registering as an employer or an applicant.
 In both cases, you must enter your name, your e-mail address and a password of your own choice to register.

-5.1.2 We will process all of the aforementioned personal data of your user profile solely for the purpose of providing the services on the basis of Art.
-6 para.
-1 sentence 1 lit. b) GDPR.
+5.1.2 We will process all of the aforementioned personal data of your user profile solely for the purpose of providing the Services on the basis of Art.
+6 (1) (b) GDPR.

 5.2 Use of the Services

-5.2.1 We process the personal data of your user profile in order to provide the services.
+5.2.1 We process the personal data of your user profile in order to provide the Services.
 If you are registered as an applicant, we may also recommend your profile to an employer with regard to a job application, and in this context transfer your personal information stored in your profile.
+We can also contact you directly, using your contact details, via the contact options you have selected (e.g. phone or e-mail) to inform you about potentially relevant employers and job offers of employers that potentially match your profile, in order to enable prompt notification and, if necessary, swift consultation with you, for example with regard to a job offer to be filled at short notice, in line with your interests and an efficient personnel recruitment.

 In addition, we offer communication services through which you can communicate with an employer or applicant.
 We can thus, for this purpose, transmit data from your user profile and the message content to your communication partner.